Yanqui U.X.O.: Recording

 The album was recorded at Electrical Audio by Steve Albini.
 The record was mixed by the band and Howard Bilerman (who also did some additional recording) at the Hotel2Tango in Montreal, and mastered by John Loder and Steve Rooke at Abbey Road Studios in London, UK.

 Reception

-Yanqui U.X.O is the band's most critically divisive record.
+Yanqui U.X.O received a rating of 80 out of 100 on the online review aggregator Metacritic, which corresponds with "generally favorable reviews", based on 16 reviews.
 While some, such as Thom Jurek of AllMusic, praised the release as being among the group's finest albums, others, like Ryan Schreiber of Pitchfork, derided it for its "sluggishness and a lack of invention".

 Playlouder ranked the album at number 47 on their list of the top 50 albums of 2002.